analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 ### References

-The Bluetooth Special Interest Group (SIG) has documentation available on their [website](https://www.bluetooth.com/).
-Refer to the [documentation](https://www.bluetooth.com/specifications/specs/) page to see the latest core specification.
+The Bluetooth Special Interest Group (SIG) has documentation available on its [website](https://www.bluetooth.com/).
+For the latest core specification, refer to the [documentation](https://www.bluetooth.com/specifications/specs/) page.
 This will be your best resource for learning the details of Bluetooth Low Energy.

 These books are also excellent references for developers.